 When considering whether to attend the Rockathlon, especially if you will be traveling from outside the ACT, please remember that you must follow all current government advice/regulations about travel.
-You can learn more about current requirements for traveling into and out of the ACT here: https://www.covid19.act.gov.au/community/travel
+Learn more about current requirements for traveling into and out of the ACT here: https://www.covid19.act.gov.au/community/travel

 You can read more about our gyms’ specific COVID-19 rules and expectations here: https://www.canberrarockclimbing.com.au/covid-19-update-page/

 If you have not yet downloaded the CBR Check-in App on your phone, please do so.
-It is a requirement to check in on the app anytime you enter our gyms.
+It’s a requirement to check in on the app anytime you enter our gyms.

 Each category will have three hours to compete, with one hour devoted to each discipline (top-rope, speed, boulder).
 Much like a triathlon, winners will be determined from their combined performance in all three disciplines.

 We unfortunately do not have the appropriate facilities and equipment to set up an IFSC standard speed route.
 For the purposes of the Rockathlon, we will set two identical routes on adjacent walls.
-On the day of the competition, there will be a half an hour before the speed round begins for competitors to practice.
+Competitors will have an opportunity to practice on the route before the speed round begins.